HOW SCIENTIFIC TESTING EXCLUDES SUPERNATURAL INTERVENTION

 ESSENTIALS:

-The only reason to believe in the supernatural is if say somebody is dead for days and is now alive.
+if say somebody is dead for days and is now alive.
 Or so it seems.

 You only find that a person who has died is now to all accounts alive.
 That is all.
 You have not the slightest right to favour the view, "God raised him" over say, "Maybe the death was a miracle suspended animation and not a death?"
 It is anti-evidence to pick a side.
 If there is evidence for miracles there is no evidence to exactly what the miracle was for you only see the aftermath.